 Not filing a gender pay gap report breaches the Equality Act 2010 and could prompt enforcement action by the Equality and Human Rights Commission.

 Although not obligatory, the government expects most employers to include a narrative report alongside their gender pay gap figures to give relevant context to the figures.

 Because of the unprecedented uncertainty and pressures caused by the COVID-19 pandemic, the government has suspended enforcement measures on gender pay gap reporting for 2019/20.
 However, it’s still encouraging those that can submit to do so.
-There are currently no plans to suspend enforcement measures for the 2020/21 reporting period have been suspended by six months, until 5 October 2021, to help employers cope with the effects of the pandemic.
+Enforcement measures for the 2020/21 reporting period have been suspended by six months, until 5 October 2021, to help employers cope with the effects of the pandemic.

 Read the CIPD’s gender pay gap report.